High availability

 Active high availability

 Active high availability enables a failover process without any downtime by providing so-called hot standby servers.
 In addition, we provide a TCP load balancer with a floating IP address that is also highly available and can be operated by the secondary server rack in the event of a fault.
-Support of the underlying applications is required for the realization of active high availability.
+The support of the underlying applications is required for the realization of active high availability.
 MySQL databases, for example, must be continuously synchronized with the entire infrastructure.

 If there is a fault in the primary infrastructure, the secondary TCP load balancer takes over the routing of the network packets and forwards incoming network requests to the secondary infrastructure.